mebusy/coursera_build_GANs/README.md

 [paper: DCGAN](pdfs/DCGAN.1511.06434.pdf)

+- Pooling and Upsampling
+    - Pooling reduces the size of input
+    - Upsampling increases the size of input
+    - No learnable parameters
+- Transposed Convolutions
+    - Transposed convolutions as an upsampling technique
+        - have learnable parameters
+    - Issues with transposed convolutions
+        - results have a checkerboard pattern

 - Wasserstein Loss
     - W-Loss approximates the Earth Mover's Distance
     - W-Loss helps with mode collapse and vanishing gradient problems